zerocnc/C---Plus-Data-Structures/Chapter 1.md

 ### Abstraction

-The universe is filled with comples systems.
+The universe is filled with complexs systems.
 We use models to reduce the complexity with abstraction.
-An ***abstraction*** is a model of a comples system that includes only the essential details.
+An ***abstraction*** is a model of a complexs system that includes only the essential details.
 Different abstractions of a particular system are used by different viewers of the system.

-> **Abstraction**: A model of a complex system that includs only the details essential to the perspective of the viewer of the system.
+> **Abstraction**: A model of a complex system that includes only the details essential to the perspective of the viewer of the system.

 ## Information Hiding
 One important feature of any design method is that the details that are specified in lower levels of the program design are hidden form the higher levels.
 The programmer sees only the details that are relevant at a particular level fo the design.
 This is *information hiding* makes certain details inaccessible to the programmer at higher levels.

 > ***Infomration Hiding***: The practice of hiding the details ofa  function or data structure with the goal of controlling access to the details fo a module or structure.

-Infomration hiding prevents the high levels of the design from becoming dependent on low-level design dedtails that are more likely to be changed.
+Information hiding prevents the high levels of the design from becoming dependent on low-level design details that are more likely to be changed.
 The concepts of abstraction and information hiding are fundamental principles of software engineering.

 ### Functional Decomposition
 One method fo designing software is called ***functional decomposition***, also called ***top-down design***.